DataMonky/Coursera---Getting-and-Cleaning-Data/CodeBook.md

 10. activity: variable to hold activity id and name columns from merged.df
 11. means: variable to hold measurement columns with 'mean' in the name
 12. stds: variable to hold measurement columns with 'std' in the name
-13. merge.df.narrow: variable to hold filterd columns only from activity, means, and stds
+13. result: variable to hold the final summarised tidy data

 ##Give meaningful column names
 Because y_train and y_test data set data ranges 1 to 6, looks mapping to activity_labels data set